aws-samples/data-governance-w-temp-credentials-vending/README.md

 ## S3 and Glue Data Crawler setup

-The [`sagemaker-lf-credential-vending-APIs-latest.ipynb`](sagemaker-lf-credential-vending-APIs-latest.ipynb) notebook creates a Glue data catalog table and also places a file in S3 to hydrate the table.
-If you already have data in S3 that you would like read as a Glue data catalog table then you can do that by updating the `DATABASE_NAME`, `DATABASE_S3_LOCATION` and `TABLE_NAME` variables in the [`sagemaker-lf-credential-vending-APIs-latest.ipynb`](sagemaker-lf-credential-vending-APIs-latest.ipynb) notebook.
+The [`sagemaker-lf-credential-vending.ipynb`](sagemaker-lf-credential-vending.ipynb) notebook creates a Glue data catalog table and also places a file in S3 to hydrate the table.
+If you already have data in S3 that you would like read as a Glue data catalog table then you can do that by updating the `DATABASE_NAME`, `DATABASE_S3_LOCATION` and `TABLE_NAME` variables in the [`sagemaker-lf-credential-vending.ipynb`](sagemaker-lf-credential-vending.ipynb) notebook.

 ## Steps to run the solution